PHOENIX-MEDIA/magento2-helm/README.md

 For any request from the whitelisted networks which has the XDEBUG_SESSION request cookie (we use [Xdebug Chrome Extension](https://chrome.google.com/webstore/detail/xdebug-chrome-extension/oiofkammbajfehgpleginfomeppgnglk)) the request will be sent to the `xdebug` pod instead of the normal `magento` pods.

-In addition the settings for the `xdebug` workload have to be adjusted in the `values.yaml`:
+In addition, the settings for the `xdebug` workload have to be adjusted in the `values.yaml`:

 ```
 xdebug: